Skip navigation

 AAT: Bookkeeping & Accounting Levels 1, 2 and 3

 These courses are offered as introductory courses to students interested in working in accounting or as a progression route to further levels of study in bookkeeping.
-It is suitable for small business owners wanting to produce their own accounts, people returning to work/career changes or those not currently in employment looking to acquire skills to get into the workplace.
+They are suitable for small business owners wanting to produce their own accounts, people returning to work/career changes or those not currently in employment looking to acquire skills to get into the workplace.

 You will need to complete an application form.AAT approved logo

-• AAT Access Award in Bookkeeping - Level 1
+• AAT Award in Bookkeeping - Level 1

-The Award offers an introduction to the core areas of bookkeeping and consists of one unit and associated assessment covering the role of the bookkeeper and the basic techniques needed to complete simple bookkeeping activities.
-On achieving this qualification students can progress onto further levels of study with AAT.
+This qualification offers an introduction to the core areas of bookkeeping.
+It consists of one unit and associated assessment, covering the role of a bookkeeper and the basic techniques needed to complete simple bookkeeping activities.

 • AAT Business Skills - Level 1